Long Beach International Gateway: Construction progress

 By October 2014, work had started on the pilings which would serve as foundations for the new bridge's piers.
 The two cable-stay support towers were started in March (eastern tower) and April 2015 (western tower).
 Approach spans were underway by April 2016.
 By August 2016, the project had passed the halfway mark, and the two cable support towers were already more than 200 ft high.
 On December 5, 2017, a "topping-out" ceremony was held to celebrate the completion of the two cable support towers.
 A virtual opening ceremony was held on October 2, 2020.
-Motor vehicle traffic opened in both directions on October 5, 2020, but the bicycle/pedestrian path was not completed until July 17, 2021.
+Motor vehicle traffic opened in both directions on October 5, 2020, although the bicycle/pedestrian path remains incomplete as of August 2024.

 Naming

 For the first eight months after its opening, the bridge was called the Gerald Desmond Bridge Replacement.

 Mayor Robert Garcia and Assemblymember Patrick O'Donnell coordinated a community effort to decide if a new name was warranted.
-Former mayors Beverly O'Neill and Bob Foster favored keeping the original name; Foster felt a change would be disrespectful to the namesake of the original bridge, civic leader Gerald Desmond.
+Family of Gerald Desmond and native Long Beach residents with former mayors Beverly O'Neill and Bob Foster favored keeping the original name; Foster felt a change would be disrespectful to the namesake of the original bridge, civic leader Gerald Desmond.